| |

 protect the records are designed.
 However, upon completion of

-the research, the archival systems need to be made accessible
+the research, the archival systems needed to be made accessible

 and comprehensible to records creators, organizations and institutions